-2. In the event, any part of such land is converted by such owner or by any subsequent owner, during the period of any such commitment, to a use other than for agricultural production, such conversion shall constitute a breach of commitment and shall disqualify all of the land subject to such commitment from being entitled to an agricultural value assessment, and shall subject all of the land subject to such commitment to an additional amount in compensation for the prior benefits of agricultural value assessments, equal to two times the taxes determined in the year following the breach of commitment for all of the land previously under commitment.
-This amount shall be added by the local taxing jurisdiction to the taxes determined for that year, and when levied, shall become a tax lien on such land.
-Provided, however, that in the event that such land or any portion thereof is converted to a use other than agricultural production by virtue of a taking by eminent domain or other involuntary proceeding, except a tax sale, such involuntary conversion of such land or any portion thereof to uses other than agricultural production shall not constitute a breach of commitment.
-In the event the land involuntarily converted to a use other than agricultural production constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and enter the portion involuntarily converted as a separately assessed parcel on the appropriate portion of the assessment roll.
-The assessor shall adjust the agricultural value ceiling attributable to the portion of the parcel not subject to the involuntary conversion by subtracting the proportionate part of the agricultural value ceiling attributable to the portion involuntarily converted.
+2. In the event any part of such land is converted by such owner or by any subsequent owner, during the period of any such commitment, to a use other than for agricultural production, such conversion shall constitute a breach of commitment and shall disqualify all of the land subject to such commitment from being entitled to an agricultural value assessment, and shall subject all of the land subject to such commitment to an additional amount in compensation for the prior benefits of agricultural value assessments, equal to two times the taxes determined in the year following the breach of commitment for all of the land previously under commitment.
+This amount shall be added by the local taxing jurisdiction to the taxes determined for that year, and, when levied, shall become a tax lien on such land.
+Provided, however, that in the event that such land or any portion thereof is converted to a use other than agricultural production by virtue of oil or gas exploration, development, or extraction activity or by virtue of a taking by eminent domain or other involuntary proceeding, except a tax sale, such activity or involuntary conversion of such land or any portion thereof to uses other than agricultural production shall not constitute a breach of commitment.
+In the event the land involuntarily converted to a use other than agricultural production, or converted to oil or gas exploration, development, or extraction activity constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and enter the portion so converted as a separately assessed parcel on the appropriate portion of the assessment roll.
+The assessor shall adjust the agricultural value ceiling attributable to the portion of the parcel not subject to such conversion by subtracting the proportionate part of the agricultural value ceiling attributable to the portion so converted.
 And provided further that land for which a commitment is filed pursuant to this section shall not be considered to have been converted to a use other than agricultural production solely due to the conveyance of oil and gas rights associated with that land.